 Investigative Journalism, MA

-Accountability Journalism, Criminal Justice, Data Journalism, Enterprise Reporting, Health, Investigative Journalism, Investigative Reporting, Journalism, Journalist, Law Enforcement, investigation, law, media, writing
+Accountability Journalism, Criminal Justice, Data Journalism, Documentary, Enterprise Reporting, Health, Investigative Journalism, Investigative Reporting, Journalism, Journalist, Magazine, investigation, media, writing

-Launch into a high-level reporting career with the nation's first master's degree in investigative journalism.
-Once you combine your existing experience with what you learn from award-winning investigative journalists, you'll be ready to expose injustice and produce stories with national impact.
-In as few as 12 months, you can prepare to become a powerhouse investigative storyteller.
+Launch your reporting career with the nation's first master's degree in investigative journalism.
+Combine your existing experience with guidance and insights from award-winning investigative journalists to learn how to expose injustice and craft stories with national impact.
+Prepare to become a powerhouse investigative storyteller in as few as 12 months.

-The MA program in investigative journalism prepares students to launch high-level investigative reporting careers at the world's most prestigious news organizations.
+The Master's of Arts program in investigative journalism prepares students to launch high-level investigative reporting careers at the world's most prestigious news organizations.

 MCO 503 Media Law (3)